JamesWoolfenden/learn-packer/docs/index.md

 ## What is Packer

 Packer is a cross platform and open source machine image creation tool, made by Hashicorp.
-Packer can make the images that launch our instance.
+Packer can make the images that launch our instances.
 When the term "**Infrastructure As Code**" is used, it is one of the foundational tools that are attributed to that term.